obsidiansystems/nix/doc/manual/src/architecture/store/reference-scanning.md

 For example, imagine the file system data is a "shared library" (so, dll, dylib) that depends on other shared libraries, and those other shared libraries are already inside other store objects.
 How might we do this?

-One way would be to have the user manually write down this information.
+One way would be to have the Nix user manually write down this information.
 Another way would be to teach Nix to parse those files' headers and convert the "domain specific" dependency information within them.
 Both of these are a huge amount of work, both initially and as ongoing maintenance, and therefore not very attractive options.